itsarreguin/elements/README.md

 npm install sass -g
 ```

-Or nnstall sass in the project:
+Or install sass in the project:

 ```
 npm install sass